Home » Home Decor » 6 Clever Outdoor Entertaining Ideas for a Low Country Boil

 If you want to make a centerpiece that’s similar, how many glasses you use depends on the size of your table.
 Go with odd numbers of glasses.
 So work in 3’s, 5’s, 7’s, or 9’s depending on the size of the table and glasses you use.

-You can try using stemless wine glasses like I did HERE.
+And if you don’t have mason jar glasses?
+You can also try using stemless wine glasses like I did with these centerpieces.

 close up of table decorations for low country boil outdoor entertaining ideas with red vintage stemware, ball jar glasses with fresh cut flowers, white dinner plates, red linen napkins, utensils on farmhouse table with red and white checkered table cloth, brown craft paper in the garden.

-To casually dress up the table for our low country boil dinner party, I used THIS red and white checkered tablecloth.
+To casually dress up the table for our low country boil dinner party, I used this red and white checkered tablecloth.

+Next, I added my fresh-cut flowers in ball mason jar glasses and set the table.
 As an aside, I love these mason jars because I use them for fresh cut flowers, jarring foods, and as everyday glasses for the dinner table.
+Don’t you just love things that you can use several different ways?

 table decorating ideas for low country boil with red checkered tablecloth, brown craft paper, fresh cut flowers, white dinner plates, red linen napkins and red vintage stemware on a farmhouse table in the garden with green fence